guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 Here, we create an [`OverlayEntry`](https://api.flutter.dev/flutter/widgets/OverlayEntry-class.html), wrap our hero widget's child inside and pass it to `navigator.overlay.insert` to display a widget over the whole content of the app.
 This is a great feature of Flutter that you can leverage to craft your own modals, floating action sheets or overlaying "Help" features.

-With this, the Hero's child is displayed majestically over the rest of the app.

 <div style="text-align: center;">
   <img src="./images/Unmasked_Hero_on_Overlay.gif" height="300" style="border-radius: 20px;" alt="Unmasked Hero displayed on Overlay" />
 </div>

-However, it does not fly yet ...
+With this, our `UnmaskedHero`'s child is displayed majestically over the rest of the app 🎉 ... but it does not fly yet ...

 ### To be continued ...

+That is already a lot to process, so I suggest that we take a break so that you can digest it all.
+Let's take a look at what we've done so far:

+1. We understood the general mechanism of the Hero Animation
+2. We created our own `UnmaskedHero` widget and its `UnmaskedHeroController`
+3. We hooked ourselves to the `didPush` Navigation method to react to navigation
+4. We browsed the Elements Tree to look for interesting Widget instances
+5. We displayed our `UnmaskedHero` into the screen overlay

 I really hope that you enjoyed this 1st Part of Hero Animation Unmasked.
 Hopefully, this Hero widget should start to appear less magical.
 In the next part [Hero Animation Unmasked - Part 2](./Flutter_Hero_Animation_Unmasked_Part_2.md), we'll make our Hero fly from the source page to the destination by playing a little more with elements' positions and adding the animation.